Fatigue (PDQ®)–Patient Version

 Many patients receiving radiation therapy have fatigue that keeps them from being as active as they want to be.
 After radiation therapy begins, fatigue usually increases until mid-way through the course of treatments and then stays about the same until treatment ends.
 For many patients, fatigue improves after radiation therapy stops.
 However, in some patients, fatigue will last months or years after treatment ends.
-Some patients never have the same amount of energy they had before treatment.

-Fatigue caused by biologic therapy
+Fatigue caused by hormone therapy

-Fatigue caused by surgery
+Fatigue caused by immunotherapy

 Anemia is a common cause of fatigue.

+Some types of chemotherapy stop the bone marrow from making enough new red blood cells, causing anemia (too few red blood cells to carry oxygen to the body).
 Anemia affects the patient's energy level and quality of life.
 Anemia may be caused by the following:

 - Cancer treatments.